WPI-CS3733-2024D/team-agilecodesters/documents/ProjectGroupReport_1.md

 Include a draft of your `Iteration-2 spring backlog`.
  * List the user stories you plan to complete in `Iteration-2`.
 Make sure to break down the larger user stories into smaller size stories.
 Mention the team member(s) who will work on each user story.
  * Make sure to update the "issues" on your GitHub repo accordingly.

+As a student, I can see the time commitment to further see if the project fits my schedule.

+As a student, I can see the different research fields that match this research opportunity in order to make a holistic decision whether I want to apply.

+As a faculty member, I can share the time commitment so that interested students know what they are getting into.

+As a student, I want to see the programming language experience required for this research role.

+As a student, I can see the name and contact information of the faculty who posted this position clearly.

+As a student, I can see the department this faculty member works in.

+As a student, I should submit a brief statement describing why I am interested in this research topic and what I hope to gain by participating in that project.

+As a student, I can share another professor as a reference so that they can share their recommendations on my behalf.